 March 8, 2021

 The North Shore Mosquito Abatement District is currently seeking qualified persons to fill the following positions:

-Please download and complete the NSMAD employment application and return to us at:
+Please download and complete the NSMAD employment application along with your resume or CV and return to us at:

 Via Email: firstname.lastname@example.org